-I’ve been a member of Scott’s Cheap Flights for the last 2 years, and joining was the best travel decision I ever made.
+I’ve been a member of Scott’s Cheap Flights for years and joining was the best travel decision I ever made.
+I’m a proud affiliate and long-time customer!
 Here’s my Scott’s Cheap Flights Review.

 Scott’s list has grown in the last few years from a dozen friends to millions of subscribers around the world, and he now employs a team of more than 30 people.

-- Scott’s team of flight hunters around the world search for deals 24/7
+- The Going team of flight hunters around the world search for deals 24/7

 - When a good deal pops up, they compile information about it and send it out to subscribers on the list ASAP